mandarini/ngconnect-present-2025/slides.md

 </div>

 <!--
-For the live cursors, we use Supabase Broadcast to send rapid, ephemeral messages.
+For live cursors, we use @HostListener to capture mouse movements and Supabase Broadcast to send rapid, ephemeral messages.
 Every cursor movement is throttled to 50ms and broadcast to all connected clients.
-On mobile, we send touch ripples instead of cursor positions.
+On mobile, we detect touch events and send ripples instead of cursor positions.
 It's like having everyone's mouse pointer visible on your screen.
 -->

 ---